 Compared to non-diabetic patients, outcome after cataract surgery was reported to be worse in diabetic patients--especially in those with diabetic retinopathy.

-Thus, cataracts, it is also reported to worsen existing cases of DR, a , leading to further vision loss.
-Although extraction is the standard treatment option for
+Thus, many patients with diabetes concomitantly have cataracts and DR. Although extraction is the standard treatment option for cataracts, it is also reported to worsen existing cases of DR, a microvascular complication of diabetes, leading to further vision loss.

-It was postulated that may possibly lead to a and the and enhanced , all of which may result in the occurrence of DR in patients with diabetes.
+It was postulated that cataract extraction may possibly lead to a breakdown of the blood-retinal barrier and the blood-aqueous barrier and enhanced intraocular inflammatory response, all of which may result in the occurrence of DR in patients with diabetes.

-These measures include optimizing and performing preoperatively to better prevent postsurgery complications such as among this group of patients.
+These measures include optimizing glycemic control and performing panretinal photocoagulation preoperatively to better prevent postsurgery complications such as neovascularization and vitreous hemorrhage among this group of patients.

-As a result, the purpose of the study was to evaluate The primary aims included studying preoperative risk factors, intraoperative complications, and postoperative outcomes.
+As a result, the purpose of the study was to evaluate how diabetic retinopathy influences cataract surgery.
+The primary aims included studying preoperative risk factors, intraoperative complications, and postoperative outcomes.

-The study examined a retrospective clinical database study of 217,107 eyes that underwent at eight UK National Health Service hospitals between 2000-2015.
+The study examined a retrospective clinical database study of 217,107 eyes that underwent cataract surgery at eight UK National Health Service hospitals between 2000-2015.

 Of those eyes included in the database study, 138,100 were not diabetic; 41,059 were diabetic; and for the remaining 37,948, the diabetic status was not recorded.